Fujifilm X100 vs Nikon D3400

-The Fujifilm FinePix X100 and the Nikon D3400 are two digital cameras that were announced, respectively, in September 2010 and August 2016.
+The Fujifilm FinePix X100 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in September 2010 and August 2016.
 The X100 is a fixed lens compact, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Nikon provides 24 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (29 percent) than the Fujifilm X100.
 Yet, the two cameras share the same weight.
 In this context, it is worth noting that neither the X100 nor the D3400 are weather-sealed.